AMWA-TV/bcp-002-02/docs/Overview.md

 ## Introduction (informative)

 Within even the most modestly-sized system, there are likely to be multiple instances of a given Product, and possibly multiple instances of different Products provided by the same Manufacturer.
-It is fairly common for a configuration engineer to have to carry out 'detective work' to ascertain which Node (or Device) is which.
+It is fairly common for a configuration engineer to have to carry out 'detective work' to determine which Node (or Device) is which.

-Consider two example Products from the same Manufacturer:

-The IS-04 label is hard coded by the manufacturer in the form: `ACME-ABC123-[SERIAL NUMBER]` (where `ACME` indicates the Manufacturer and `ABC123` the Product).
+For example an IS-04 query might return multiple Nodes, all with a Node Label of `Acme-Widget-Pro`.
-Without any other knowledge, the configuration engineer has no idea whether these are, for example, CCUs or Multiviewers.
+Without any other knowledge, the configuration engineer has no idea whether these are, for example, CCUs or Multiviewers, or which Widget Pro is which in the facility.

 As the size of the installation grows larger, this situation is amplified many times over.
-A further dimension of potential confusion as added we introduce more Products manufactured by ACME.
+A further dimension of potential confusion as added we introduce more Products manufactured by Acme.

 Prior to the creation of this Best Current Practice, there was no defined way of adding Distinguishing Information to NMOS Resources.
 Distinguishing Information is additional metadata that gives the necessary clues to the configuration engineer to assist when browsing/importing/allocating Resources.